hannahrose76/canvas/README.md

 "# canvas"
-We're creating:
-A building - Hannah
-Trees - Toni
-A road - Toni
-People - Hannah
-a sun -Toni
-a gradient sky - Hannah
+The plan: Hannah is creating: A building, people and a gradient sky.
+Toni is creating: Trees, a road and the sun.